acn-sbuad/avanade-workshop/README.md

     Cron Expression (every 5 minute): __0 */5 * * * *__

-2. If promted to create a storage account when debugging, click "**use local emulator**"
+2. If prompted to create a storage account when debugging, click "**use local emulator**"

-The timer trigger is now genereated in your soultion folder in "ScheduledJob.cs":
+The timer trigger is now generated in your solution folder in "ScheduledJob.cs":

 ```csharp
 [Function("ScheduledJob")]